DataDog/datadog-vale/RULES.md

 **Tokens:**
 - `–`

-### Use %s (the former, to refer to Datadog's mechanism for applying integration configurations to containers; the latter, to refer to automatic discovery IN GENERAL) instead of '%s'.
+### Use %s (the former, to refer to Datadog's mechanism for applying integration configurations to containers; the latter, to refer to automatic discovery IN GENERAL) instead of '%s'

 **Level:** *warning*